- Do you want an education that will be an asset in many different careers?

 Five students of Practical Editorship and Theory of Publication will be accepted; first come, first served.

 Face-to-face learningPrerequisitesSAF603MMuseums and Society: The Circus of Death?Elective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionThe societal role of museums will be discussed from several angles: economic, political, cultural, social and last but not least in an international context.
 Examples of topics that will be discussed in the course are the role of museums in building the concept of the nation; the legal environment of museums; how museums are run; the status and role of the main museums; museums owned and run by local authorities and other museums; the financing of museums, and the policies of authorities regarding museums.
 Both national and foreign examples will be taken.
-The course is intended for students at the masters and diploma levels (but is open to BA students in their final year).

 Work format